 • Students will learn how to collaborate and write critically about the craft of songwriting and music production by studying samples, musical references and production styles.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Dahlia Ambach-Caplin (Record Executive, Verve Music Group), Madison McFerrin (Independent Singer & Songwriter), Jordan Wolowitz and Tom Russell of Founders Entertainment (creators of Governors Ball), Michelle Sullivan (Industry Consultant & Co-Founder, The Manifesto) and Steve Greenberg (S-Curve Records).
+• Previous guest speakers include: Dahlia Ambach-Caplin (Record Executive, Verve Music Group), Madison McFerrin (Independent Singer & Songwriter), Jordan Wolowitz and Tom Russell of Founders Entertainment (creators of Governors Ball), Michelle Sullivan (Industry Consultant & Co-Founder, The Manifesto) and Steve Greenberg (S-Curve Records).

 Please note: All information is subject to change at the discretion of The School of The New York Times.

 - PRICE $2850

 - DATES Term 1: June 7 - June 18; Term 3: July 5 - July 16; Term 4: July 19 - July 30

 - TYPE Intensive

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.